AIMET QuantAnalyzer

 JSON files per_layer_quant_enabled.json and per_layer_quant_disabled.json are also produced, containing the data shown in the .html plots.

 As part of quantization, encoding parameters for each quantizer must be obtained.
-These parameters include scale, offset, min, and max, and are used for mapping floating point values to quantized integer values.
+These parameters include scale, offset, min, and max, and are used to map floating point values to quantized integer values.

 QuantAnalyzer tracks the min and max encoding parameters computed by each quantizer in the model as a result of forward passes through the model with representative data (from which the scale and offset values can be directly obtained).

-If Per Channel Quantization (PCQ) is enabled, encoding min and max values for all the channels of each weight will be shown.
+If Per Channel Quantization (PCQ) is enabled, encoding min and max values for all the channels of each weight are shown.

-Under the TF Enhanced quantization scheme, encoding min/max values for each quantizer are obtained by collecting a histogram of tensor values seen at that quantizer and potentially tossing out outliers.
+Under the TF Enhanced quantization scheme, encoding min/max values for each quantizer are obtained by collecting a histogram of tensor values seen at that quantizer and deleting outliers.

-When this quantization scheme is selected, QuantAnalyzer will output plots for each quantizer in the model, displaying the histogram of tensor values seen at that quantizer.
+When this quantization scheme is selected, QuantAnalyzer outputs plots for each quantizer in the model, displaying the histogram of tensor values seen at that quantizer.
 These plots are available as part of the activations_pdf and weights_pdf folders, containing a separate .html plot for each quantizer.

-An optional analysis QuantAnalyzer can do is to monitor each layer’s output in the original FP32 model as well as the corresponding layer output in the quantized model, and calculate the MSE loss between the two.
+QuantAnalyzer can monitor each layer’s output in the original FP32 model as well as the corresponding layer output in the quantized model and calculate the MSE loss between the two.
 This helps identify which layers may contribute more to quantization noise.

-To enable this optional analysis, users need to pass in a dataloader for QuantAnalyzer to read from.
-Approximately 256 samples/images are sufficient.
+To enable this optional analysis, you pass in a dataloader that QuantAnalyzer reads from.
+Approximately 256 samples/images are sufficient for the analysis.

-A per_layer_mse_loss.html file will be generated containing a plot mapping layer quantizers on the x-axis to MSE loss on the y-axis.
-A corresponding per_layer_mse_loss.json file will also be generated containing data corresponding to the .html file.
+A per_layer_mse_loss.html file is generated containing a plot that maps layer quantizers on the x-axis to MSE loss on the y-axis.
+A corresponding per_layer_mse_loss.json file is generated containing data corresponding to the .html file.